kr4g/Klotho/README.md

 The `Topos` module, like the other `AlloPy` modules, also contains specialized submodules such as formal grammars, including basic rewrite rule generation and a library of ancient [graphemes](https://en.wikipedia.org/wiki/Grapheme)—useful when working with categorical, algebraic abstractions.

-Consult The Topos for guidance and you will recieve it, but know that The Topos speaks and answers only in riddle.
+Consult The Topos for guidance and you will receive it, but know that The Topos speaks and answers only in riddle.
 Though, in solving the riddle, will you ultimately attain the answer to your question.

 ### `Aikous`